Quirinus/MXLU_Documentation/README.md

 - bremmtown upg - add flavor text from the bottom+color: http://www.medianxl.com/t6281p500-new-screenshot-items-2014-2015#180887
 - cc brc/ennead pages and wherever (char page?), fix color, stat order and remove 'challenge' word (check the color/text/order of empty cc): http://www.medianxl.com/t6281p500-new-screenshot-items-2014-2015#180887
 - add note: can't lucky or mo void rings (check how to add a note on, for example: Linarian's Legacy)
+- change "Socketed: x" to Socketed (x) everywhere - to match the ingame text. open all files and use replace all in all documents. use Regular Expression search mode for searching/replacing (click at the top of the file, have to start search from the beginning):
+   find: Socketed: ([1-6])
+   replace with: Socketed \(\1\)
+   (the \1 in the replace line is replaced with the number found in the search line ([1-6]) )
+- update str/dex dmg bonus on: Cranebeak, Greil's Urvan, Forge Fire, Viperfork, Steel Pillar, Sky Scorcher, Divine Mandible, Tonbogiri, Polar Vortex, Wrath of Nature, Mistress of Pain, Glowing Vertigo & Tormentor. (not from legacy items obv) (you can probably find the right values if you search the XV bugs/feedback thread for my posts, but it's still good to check them)
+- Change: Prefix/suffix list: Make calculators not reset the filter dropdowns/inputs. //some fields reset, some don't now.
+- Add: skill tree names to char pages
+- Add: (CG)- a title for the last 2 check boxes in the quest ref page. which ones exactly? kor: the names for boxes are left at left of each check boxes. so 'Miscellaneous' and 'Only one instance'.
+Maybe moved the names to right side to be more clear
+- Marchosias' Deception chance to block add note that it can't go lower than 0%, but it will reduce class bonuses; same Wheel of the Seasons SSU
+- add SU:SSU:SSSU ratio = 10:4:1 to the SU page, and maybe abbreviation page.
+- on gs abbrev. - add note that gs number is automatically shown when you enter the game.
+- cc brc completition note text, make it part of the recipe and put it as a stat, in the middle and not inline?
+- remove deva king from quest ref (at all act/difficulty dragon eggs, so 6 places to change in total)